-Then, on 24 September 1861, the musicians, officers and infantrymen of the 47th Regiment, Pennsylvania Volunteer Infantry became part of the U.S. Army as its men were officially mustered in to federal service with all of the pomp one might expect.
+On 24 September 1861, the musicians, officers and enlisted members of the 47th Regiment, Pennsylvania Volunteer Infantry became part of the U.S. Army as its men were officially mustered into federal service with all of the pomp one might expect.

 On 27 September, the 47th Pennsylvania was assigned to Brigadier-General Isaac Stevens’ 3rd Brigade, which also included the 33rd, 49th and 79th New York regiments.
 By afternoon, they were on the move again.
 Armed with Mississippi rifles supplied by the Keystone State and led by the regimental band, the 47th Pennsylvania marched to Camp Lyon, Maryland on the eastern side of the Potomac.
 At 5 p.m., they joined the 46th Pennsylvania in charging, double-quick, across a chain bridge, and marched on for roughly another mile before being ordered to make camp.

-Company C Musician Henry Wharton recapped the regiment’s activities, noting, via his 29 September letter home to the Sunbury American, that the 47th had changed camps three times in three days:
+Once again, Musician Henry Wharton recapped the regiment’s activities, this time via a 29 September letter home to the Sunbury American in which he noted the 47th had changed camps three times in three days:

 On Friday last we left Camp Kalorama, and the same night encamped about one mile from the Chain Bridge on the opposite side of the Potomac from Washington.
 The next morning, Saturday, we were ordered to this Camp [Camp Advance near Fort Ethan Allen, Virginia], one and a half miles from the one we occupied the night previous.
 I should have mentioned that we halted on a high hill (on our march here) at the Chain Bridge, called Camp Lyon, but were immediately ordered on this side of the river.
 On the route from Kalorama we were for two hours exposed to the hardest rain I ever experienced.
 Whew, it was a whopper; but the fellows stood it well – not a murmur – and they waited in their wet clothes until nine o’clock at night for their supper.
 Our Camp adjoins that of the N.Y.
 79th (Highlanders.)….